felixgro/framez/README.md

 > [!NOTE]
 > The Vite development server will ONLY host the hmr assets, you still need to have a local WordPress installation running to see the plugin in action.
 Hot module replacement will automatically update the assets in your browser when you make changes to the source files.

+>[!TIP]
+> If you want the plugin files to be in a specific different directory while developing, you may create a symlink to the `wp-content/plugins` directory of your WordPress installation.